input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 **Aggregator lifecycle during epochs:**

-- **At installation epoch**: The aggregator will fetch the signer registrations for the next epoch from the leader aggregator
+- **At installation epoch**: the aggregator will fetch the signer registrations for the next epoch from the leader aggregator
-- **At epoch + 1**: The aggregator will synchronize the certificate chain from the leader aggregator
+- **At epoch + 1**: the aggregator will synchronize the certificate chain from the leader aggregator
-- **At epoch + 2 and onwards**: Once the DMQ protocol is stable and widely deployed, the aggregator will start producing its own certificates using signatures collected via DMQ
+- **At epoch + 2 and onwards**: once the DMQ protocol is stable and widely deployed, the aggregator will start producing its own certificates using signatures collected via DMQ.

 :::